Dubai Textile City

 - Long lease period and attractive rent.

-- Stability and discipline is anticipated in DTC, a smart and integrated complex.
+- Stability and discipline are anticipated in DTC, a smart and integrated complex.

 Documents Required for Dubai Textile City Free Zone Company Registration